Web Accessibility Testing

-Criterion also emphasizes knowledge transfer throughout every web accessibility project by providing our clients with our award-winning ELearning courses, and expert technical support.
-This knowledge transfer is a critical component of every Criterion web accessibility project because it empowers our clients to manage their Section 508 and WCAG compliance requirements long-term.
+Criterion also emphasizes knowledge transfer throughout every web accessibility audit project by providing our clients with our award-winning ELearning courses, and expert technical support.
+This knowledge transfer is a critical component of every Criterion web accessibility audit project because it empowers our clients to manage their Section 508 and WCAG compliance requirements long-term.

 Web Accessibility Testing